lightstep/opentelemetry-auto-instr-python/docs/installation_quickstart.rst

 OpenTracing
 -----------

-``oteltrace`` also provides an OpenTracing API to the Datadog tracer so that you can use the Datadog tracer in your OpenTracing-compatible applications.
+``oteltrace`` also provides an OpenTracing API to the OpenTelemetry tracer so that you can use the OpenTelemetry tracer in your OpenTracing-compatible applications.

 Installation